The Paul Baldasare Legacy Registry

 You can view the Paul Baldasare Legacy Registry below, which includes all items needed for the new OTA lab and the costs of each.
 Please note, you do not have to donate the entire cost of any particular item but can contribute any desired amount towards a specific item.
 Any donations made toward a specific item will be recognized by the donor’s name on the item.
 If you would like to donate the full cost or a partial amount of any item, please note the item’s number on the registry.

-- Then visit the Giving Page on the St. Andrews website or Click Here.
+- View the remaining items from the Paul Baldasare Legacy Registry Below, and then visit the Giving Page on the St. Andrews website to make your gift or Click Here.

 - Enter your information in the “One-Time Donation” form.